BD2KOnFHIR/fhirtordf/README.md

 This package requires [python](https://www.python.org/) 3.
 It has been developed and tested with [python 3.6.1](https://www.python.org/downloads/release/python-361/).

 ### Create a virtual environment (optional)
+The [`virtualenv`](https://virtualenv.pypa.io/en/stable/) package allows you to load local libraries in a sandbox, which minimizes the possibility of version collisions.
   1) Install [`virtualenv`](https://virtualenv.pypa.io/en/stable/) if needed:

 ```text